The Role Of Business Analysts On Software Development and When You Should Outsource It

 - Prototyping skills and abilities to design user interface;

 - Knowledge of modeling notations and graphical representation;

 - Good communication and multitasking skills.

 Feel the Difference

-If you’re trying to choose between hiring an in-house business analyst or involving a professional from outsourced software company, take a look at the checklist below.
+If you’re trying to choose between hiring an in-house business analyst or involving a professional from an outsourced software company, take a look at the checklist below.
 It’s a good idea to outsource business analysts if:

 1. Company’s operations do not belong to the tech sector.
-A project has limited budget and requires costs minimization.
+A project has a limited budget and requires costs minimization.

 2. You are a large software provider.
 You launch a one-time project or you need to implement a certain part of the project under tight deadlines.
 It makes no business sense to divert available resources.

 3. At the beginning of a project, a misunderstanding arises between your side and the development team.